mkhorasani/Streamlit-Authenticator/README.md

 ```
 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/login_form.PNG)

 * You can then use the returned name and authentication status to allow your verified user to proceed to any restricted content.
-Alternatively you may access the name and authentication status with **st.session_state['name']** and **st.session_state['authentication_status']**.

 ```python
 if authentication_status: